DhanushGowda26/Tomcat-Installation/README.md

   I am using version 8.5.92

 2. **Extract Tomcat:** Extract the downloaded Apache Tomcat archive to a directory of your choice.
-For example, to extract it to `/opt`:

    ```shell
    tar -xvfx apache-tomcat-<version>.tar.gz